top of page

 7 "Purge out therefore the old leaven, that ye may be a new lump, as ye are unleavened.
 For even Christ our passover is sacrificed for us: 8 Therefore let us keep the feast, not with old leaven, neither with the leaven of malice and wickedness; but with the unleavened bread of sincerity and truth."

 Now as far as matching the original Greek words to their English counterparts, you can do so rather easily by downloading an e-Sword concordance here.
 Or by visiting the online interlinear Bible (a parallel Greek to English reading) here.
-With the easy use of a Greek concordance we see that all the words match perfectly to their intended English counterparts.
+With the easy use of a Greek concordance, we see that all of the words match perfectly to their intended English counterparts.

 CONCLUSION